zevlg/telega.el/README.md

 # telega.el [![Join the chat at https://t.me/emacs_telega](etc/chat_emacs_telega.svg)](https://t.me/emacs_telega)

-`telega.el` is an unofficial client for [Telegram](https://telegram.org "Telegram") platform for [GNU Emacs](https://gnu.org/emacs "GNU Emacs").
+`telega.el` is full featured an unofficial client for [Telegram](https://telegram.org "Telegram") platform for [GNU Emacs](https://gnu.org/emacs "GNU Emacs").

-`telega.el` is in its very alpha stages and it is actively developed.
-For this reason, many features are not implemented, or they are present just as skeleton for future implementation.
-However, the core parts of this major-mode are mature enough so that it is possible to use `telega.el` for basic chat.
+`telega.el` is actively developed, for this reason, some features are not implemented, or they are present just as skeleton for future implementation.
+However, the core parts are mature enough so that it is possible to use `telega.el` for basic chat.

 # Features